FAQs and a complete step by step guide on how to apply for an Indian visa from the UK.

 Basically most British citizens travel to India on a tourist visa valid for 3 or 6 months, you can get single, double or multiple entry.
 You may as well go for a 6 month multiple entry tourist visa because the price and process for apply is still the same.
 However, the High Commission of India do not always give you the exact length and entries of visa that you have asked for.

 Update Feb 2016 – British citizens can now apply for upto 12 month multiple entry tourist visa to India for the same price as the 6 month one!
 However, you are still not allowed to spend more than 180 days in India but you can leave for a day and come straight back without having to go through the hassle of applying again!
+You can also try for an upto 5 year multiple entry tourist visa.
+Again there is a maximum stay of 180 days per visit and biometric enrollment is mandatory for the 5 year visa.

 How much does a tourist visa for India cost for a UK national?